FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Spent 12 hours at work today, didn't have much time to code.
 I was able to squeeze in some reading, listened to podcasts while driving to/from work.
 Did one easy cod challege in codewars and started a new course on edx.

 **Thoughts:**  CS50 seems fun, they start teaching C and I always wanted to know enough to understand what does what in C. Will try to get some time to dedicate to this course.

+### Day 24: January 28, 2018 (Tweetnalytic, Learn How To Build An AI)
+##### Learn How To Build An AI, Tweetnalytic

+**Today's Progress**: Learned about the pickle module and how to save the trained classifier so it can be used again without the need to train it again.
+Did one challenge in CodeWars and spent a few hours following the Udemy course: Building an AI.

+**Thoughts:** I'm sick with the flu so a lot of today was spent sleeping and trying to recover.
+Didn't code as much as I wanted, but I was able to spent one hour watching the videos of the course: Building and AI on udemy.